-The device will analyze the video, and cameras only transmit video stream.
+The device will analyze the video, and cameras only transmit video stream. - 7.
+Optional: Set Shield Area if Enable AI by Device is checked.

 After a shield area is set, the device will not analysis target behavior in the area, so that the perimeter protection events will not be triggered within the area.